Optimal Complexity and Certification of Bregman First-Order Methods: Introduction

-In the Euclidean setting where $h(x) = \frac{1}{2}\|\cdot\|^2$, accelerated projected gradient methods exhibit faster convergence than the vanilla projected gradient algorithm.
-These methods, which can be traced back to Nesterov~\cite{Nesterov1983}, are proven to be \textit{optimal} for $L$-smooth functions and have found a number of successful applications, in e.g. imaging \cite{Beck2009}.
-A natural question is therefore to understand whether the NoLips algorithm can be accelerated in the $h$-smooth setting.
+\paragraph{Can we accelerate NoLips?} In the Euclidean setting where $h(x) = \frac{1}{2}\|\cdot\|^2$, accelerated projected gradient methods exhibit faster convergence than the vanilla projected gradient algorithm.
+These methods, which can be traced back to Nesterov~\cite{Nesterov1983}, are proven to be \textit{optimal} for $L$-smooth functions and have found a number of successful applications, in e.g., imaging \cite{Beck2009}.
+A natural question is therefore to understand whether the NoLips algorithm can be accelerated in the relatively-smooth setting.
 This question has been raised in several works, including that of Bauschke, Bolte and Teboulle~\citep[Section 6]{Bauschke2017}, that of Lu, Freund and Nesterov~\citep[Section 3.4]{Lu2016}, and the survey of Teboulle~\citep[Section 6]{Teboulle2018}.
-Positive answers have already been provided under somewhat strict additional regularity assumptions (see e.g.,~\cite{Auslender2006,Bayen2015,Hanzely2018} and discussions in the sequel), while the general case was apparently still open, and relevant in practical applications.
-In this work, we produce a lower complexity bound proving that NoLips is \textit{optimal} for the general $h$-smooth setting, and therefore that generic acceleration is out of reach.
+Partial answers have already been provided under somewhat strict additional regularity assumptions (see e.g.,~\cite{Auslender2006,Bayen2015,Hanzely2018} and discussions in the sequel), while the general case was apparently still open, and relevant in practical applications.
+In this work, we produce a lower complexity bound proving that NoLips is \textit{optimal} for the general relatively-smooth setting, and therefore that generic acceleration is impossible.

 In order to do so, we adopt the standard \emph{black-box model} used for studying complexity of first-order methods \cite{Nemirovski1983}.
-We consider that both $f$ and $h$ are described by first-order oracles, so as to obtain generic complexity results, and we look for worst-case \textit{couples} of functions $(f,h)$ satisfying the $h$-smoothness assumption.
-A central idea in our approach is the fact that, when studying the worst-case behavior of Bregman methods in the $h$-smooth setting, $f$ and $h$ can get arbitrarily close to some \emph{limiting pathological nonsmooth functions}.
+We consider that both $f$ and $h$ are described by first-order oracles, so as to obtain generic complexity results, and we look for worst-case \textit{couples} of functions $(f,h)$ satisfying the relative smoothness assumption.
+A central idea in our approach is the fact that, when studying the worst-case behavior of Bregman methods in the relatively-smooth setting, $f$ and $h$ can get arbitrarily close to some \emph{limiting pathological nonsmooth functions}.

-The worst-case functions used for proving the lower bound were found using the recent computer-assisted analysis technique, called \emph{performance estimation problems} (PEPs), and pioneered by~\cite{Drori2014}.
-This technique consists in computing the worst-case convergence rate of a given algorithm by solving a numerical optimization problem.
-We rely on the approach of~\cite{Taylor2017} and show how the PEP methodology can be adapted to the setting of Bregman methods and $h$-smooth functions.
-Besides discovering worst-case functions for NoLips, solving PEPs is of great interest for conjecturing (and, with some additional work, proving) new results on different settings or algorithms, as we illustrate in the sequel.